logzio/logz-docs/_source/logzio_collections/_prometheus-sources/cloudwatch.md

 ## Overview

-Deploy this integration to send metrics from your CloudWatch namespace to Logz.io.
+Deploy this integration to send metrics from your CloudWatch to Logz.io.

-This integration creates a Kinesis Data Firehose delivery stream that links to your CloudWatch namespace and then sends the metrics to your Logz.io account.
+This integration creates a Kinesis Data Firehose delivery stream that links to your CloudWatch metrics stream and then sends the metrics to your Logz.io account.

+This integration currently only available on Logz.io regions US-east-1 and EU-central-1.

 #### Setup

 **Before you begin, you'll need**:

-* A CloudWatch namespace
 * An active account with Logz.io

 <div class="tasklist">